AldisiRana/GenRisk/toy_example/README.md

 This folder contains an example on how to run the CoGenAssess pipeline.
 The toy dataset is not real data.
 It contains about 10,000 SNP and 20 genes, 2 of which (gene5 and gene17) were synthetically made to produce signals for the included phenotypes.
-The dataset the signals and phenotypes were simulated using [SIMU](https://github.com/precimed/simu).
+The signals and phenotypes were simulated using [SIMU](https://github.com/precimed/simu).

 ## Files:
 ### Annotated vcf